CopernicusCodeCrafters/main/README.md

 4. "Aggregate all" will reduce the time series to the mean of the band values.
 By default only images with a cloudcover lower than 10 % will be used.
 But you can change the cloud cover value.
 5. you can also select a specific image with "select one" or get the image with the lowest Cloudcover with "lowest CC"

+6. At the end you have to use "Submit"

 ### Model Creation

 1. You can create a machine learning model by uploading or drawing training polygons.

+2. It is important that Features get object Ids that are ascending and they should not have gaps.
+If you have 17 Features the ids should be : [1...17]

-2. After you have created the training polygons you can choose the hyperparamters ntree and mtry.
+3. After you have created the training polygons you can choose the hyperparamters ntree and mtry.

-3. You als can give a name to the model.
+4. You als can give a name to the model.
 The model will be saved as a .rds file in  docker folder /var/openeo/workspace

 ## Upload of training polygons